nurseiit/comm-unist/README.md

 sudo apt-get install python3-tk
 ```
 3. Then, open the **playground.ipynb** via *Jupyter Notebook*.
-4. There's one little problem here: *you have to reset the notebook *everytime* you change your code*.
+4. There's one little problem here: *you have to restart the kernel **everytime** you change your code*.
+You might also see the
+   GPIO Window sometimes lag (does not close immediately after restarting).